 (25.01) Outside Activity.
-Employees of the Employer shall be free to engage in any activities outside of working hours provided such activities do not consist of service performed for publications in direct competition with the Employer or in other media when such performance would not be compatible with the competition of The Globe and Mail with other Toronto daily newspapers, and provided further that without permission no employee shall exploit his connection with the Employer in the course of such activities.
-Employees shall make all reasonable efforts to arrange as a condition of sale of any non-fiction to any outside enterprise published in

-Canada that the enterprise identify him as a Globe and Mail employee in connection with the use of the material.
+Employees of the Employer shall be free to engage in any activities outside of working hours provided such activities do not consist of service performed for publications or other media in direct competition with the Employer, and provided further that without permission no employee shall exploit his connection with the Employer in the course of such activities.
+Employees shall make all reasonable efforts to arrange as a condition of sale of any non-fiction to any outside enterprise published in Canada that the enterprise identify him as a Globe and Mail employee in connection with the use of the material.
 Non-fiction articles written or to be written by employees shall first be offered to the Employer for use in its publication.
 The Employer acceptance or rejection shall be given within five days.
 If such material is accepted by the Employer, the rates paid in each instance shall be reasonably competitive.